jeng/CSharpPAIP/Ch2/README.md

 --------------

 Specifying the grammar was ugly, that was bothering me.
-I didn't want to get into parsing s-expressions the early but I did anyway.
+I didn't want to get into parsing s-expressions this early but I did anyway.
 A recursive decent parser was added so the grammar can be specified in a format similar to the book.